lcpz/awesome-copycats/README.rst

 Be sure to have Lua 5.2+, Lua-lgi, and latest version of Awesome.

-Complements are provided by lain_: be sure to meet its dependencies.
+Complements are provided by lain_: be sure to meet its dependencies_.

 Fonts are Terminus_ (Multicolor, Powerarrow Darker) and Tamsyn_ (other ones).